iiasa/Condor_run_R/README.md

 `Rscript --vanilla Condor_run.R config.R`

 The submit scripts take as command line argument the name of a file with configuration settings.
-To set up a configuration file, copy the code block between *snippy snappy* lines from the chosen submit script into your clipboard, and save it to a file with an `.R` extension (e.g. `config.R`).
-The configuration settings use R syntax, so using an `.R` extension will provide syntax highlighting if you are using a good text editor or RStudio.
-Please carefully read the comments for each setting and customize as required.

-Note that further optional configuration settings exist (below the *snippy snappy* block in the submit script) that you may wish to add to your configuration file and adjust to your requirements.
-These concern configuration settings with default values that will work for most people.

-IIASA GLOBIOM developers should instead start from a ready-made configuration located in the GLOBIOM Trunk at `R/sample_config.R`.
-Note that that configuration assumes that your current working directory is at the root of the GLOBIOM working copy when you invoke via `Rscript`.
-For more information, see the GLOBIOM wiki [here](https://github.com/iiasa/GLOBIOM/wiki/Running-scenarios-in-parallel-on-Limpopo#configuration).
+See the [documentation on configuring](configuring.md) to learn more.

 After a run completes, the analysis script `Condor_run_stats.R` can be used to obtain plots and statistics on run and cluster performance.
 This script can be run from [RStudio](https://rstudio.com/) or the command line via `Rscript`.
 When run from the command line, the plots are written to a PDF in the current working directory.